liberland/laws/drafting/consolidated/judical-process-law.md

 #### Section 3: No Mandatory Mediation for non-controversial cases
 In non-controversial cases, the court shall not require Mandatory Mediation or alternative dispute resolution methods as a prerequisite to proceeding with the judicial process.

+## Chapter 3: Civil Proceedings

-## Chapter 3: Commencement of Civil Proceedings
+## Title 1: Commencement of Civil Proceedings

 ### Article 22: Application
 #### Section 1: Filing of Application